 The carriage forward/reverse switch controls the direction in which the carriage travels.
-Use the forward/reverse switch to move the carriage forward or backward.
+Turn the forward/reverse switch upward to move the carriage forward.
+Turn the switch down to move the carriage backward.

 The middle position (as shown) is the neutral position.
 The power feed switch is designed to return to the neutral or "off" position when released from operating in the reverse position.
 If the switch remains engaged, manually move the switch to the neutral or "off" position.
-Repair the switch (See Section 5.6).
+Repair the drum switch (See Section 5.6).